 The process of geographic cumulative advantage also characterizes the flows of people in the system.
 Places with fewer resources provide less attractive environments for scientists and engineers than those with more resources.
 So there is generally a flow from rural to urban within countries, and from less affluent to more affluent countries.
+Thus "effects," the preceding CARE cycle moment, conditions the capacities of various communities to participate in and engage with STI.

-This situation sets up a tension that ResIST is exploring.
+This situation sets up a tension that STI policy research can explore.
 National governments invest heavily in human capital by subsidizing education at all levels, including fellowship programs for scientists and engineers to be trained abroad.
 But once the investment is made, an individual embodies it and can in principle carry it elsewhere.
 What is the proper balance between the state's interest in investing in human capital for development at home and the individual's freedom to go where the market and conditions are best for him or her?
 How can governments in the economically and technologically advanced regions of the world balance the import of highly skilled labour from low income countries with the responsibility to help developing knowledge infrastructures in poor and less developed regions?
-ResIST Work Package Two is exploring these issues, and they came up in our stakeholder consultations as well.
+Both policymakers and researchers are interested in the answers to these questions.

 More and more countries are addressing the loss of scientists and engineers through migration with increased efforts to recruit into science and engineering careers domestically.
 These efforts are often specifically targeted to groups within the country that are currently under-represented in science and engineering careers, usually women and historically disadvantaged ethnic or religious groups.
 Thus one cycle of cumulative advantage and disadvantage intersects with the other.
-Work Package Two is exploring the gender dimension of these issues, and stakeholders also raised the ethnic dimensions.

-Representational Inequalities7
+Representational Inequalities

 There are a variety of processes that translate knowledge capacities into effects.
 S&T-intensive policy areas are characterized by dependence on technical expertise, which is often given deference over other forms of knowledge.
-This unequal dynamic then contributes to other processes for example, setting the research agenda and taking regulatory action.
+This unequal dynamic then contributes to other processes, for example, setting the research agenda and taking regulatory action.
 Knowledge and technologies themselves then come to embody unequal relations.
-For benefits to be distributed widely and costs to be shared equally, S&Tintensive decision making processes must be broadly and effectively participatory and create real accountability to all groups in society.
-Work Package Three is explicitly developing these issues, and we have already had glimpses of the practical side of these dynamics from our interactions with stakeholders.
+For benefits to be distributed widely and costs to be shared equally, S&T-intensive decision making processes must be broadly and effectively participatory and create real accountability to all groups in society.